-Let’s say you sprained an ankle.
-What are your first steps?
-Most of us probably would say something along the lines of plop down on the nearest couch, ice the ankle, elevate it, add some compression, and see a doctor if it’s a bad sprain.
+Imagine you injured your ankle.
+What are your initial moves?
+The majority of us probably would advise lying down on the closest couch, icing the ankle, elevating it, adding some compression, and visiting a doctor if it’s a severe sprain.

 But What About A Dental Emergency, Like A Broken Tooth?
 What’s Your First Step?